HybridThingsLab/robodada/README.md

 ROBODADA is an open-source toolkit to map facial expressions to body language of a robot.
 By adapting appearance and kinetic behavior, different aspects of interaction with emotion-aware robots can be explored in a playful manner.

 A web-based interface allows you to move a two-axis robot, record different motion patterns and assign them to the seven basic emotions by [Ekman](https://www.researchgate.net/publication/318447136_Basic_Emotions).
-When you activate your webcam, ROBODADA starts to interpret your emotion based on a pretrained model for face expression and selects the corresponding motion pattern of the robot.
+When you activate your webcam, ROBODADA tries to interpret your emotion based on a pretrained model for face expression and selects the corresponding motion pattern of the robot.
 We use the [face-api.js API](https://github.com/justadudewhohacks/face-api.js/) for face expression detection.
+We are aware, that machine based emotion detection has to be critically [discussed](https://www.theverge.com/2019/7/25/8929793/emotion-recognition-analysis-ai-machine-learning-facial-expression-review).
+ROBODADA underlines, that a machine is not really able to detect emotions, it just tries to classify features of [face landmarks](https://github.com/justadudewhohacks/face-api.js/#models-face-landmark-detection) through a pretrained model.

+ROBODADA is a playful approach for further discussion:
+* How does a machine sees us?
+* How do we interpret the behaviour of a machine?
+* How affects a machine’s behaviour our behaviour?
+* ...

 Our goal is to offer a tool as simple as possible, no coding skills are required.
 The simple robot module offers endless possibilites to add different analog materials and extensions.
 ROBODADA also provides multi-user and robots support in a local network running just one server.
 Users do not need to install any packages or hardware drivers which is great when you may have many people and less time (for example in a workshop).
 Just browse to the server, find your robot and perform it.